makersden/homepage/content/blog/look-inside-fiber.md

   - architecture
 ---

-As we all know by now, a big change is coming inside of React with version 0.16.
+As we all know by now, a big change is coming inside of React. ~~with version 0.16.
-It's a significant one, because it will affect the performance of more complex React applications.
+It's a significant one, because it will affect the performance of more complex React applications.~~

+*(EDIT: As Dan Abramov pointed out in his comment, even though 0.16 will be running on Fiber, it will run in synchronous mode, mimicking the "traditional" approach to rendering.
+This will not confer any changes in application behavior or performance and the async Fiber APIs will not be exposed.
+We will reap the benefits of Fiber at a later point in time.
+Read on nevertheless!)*

 The crux of the change is transitioning from processing updates in a synchronous, recursive way to relying on asynchronous scheduling and prioritization of interface changes.